dcr007/project-pinnacle/README.md

 - Manual process
 - Time consuming.

-This has direct impact on customer experience using our application.
+This has direct impact on customer experience using the application.

 ## Idea Statement